Scandal-hit Tokyo looks to final torchbearer to mend battered image - News Break

 Saori Yoshida, 38

-Three-time Olympic wrestling gold medallist who also won 13 straight world championships, she is admired for her dedication to a sport she began aged three with a strict training schedule that was overseen by her father, a one-time national champion.
-She is known for her lobbying to keep wrestling as an event in the 2020 Games after the International Olympic Committee said it was considering dropping the sport.
+Olympic wrestling champion who also won 13 straight world championships, she is admired for dedication to a sport she began aged 3 with a strict training schedule that was overseen by her father, a one-time national champion.
+She is know for her lobbying to keep wrestling as an event in the 2020 Games after the International Olympic Committee said it was considering dropping the sport.

-Some commentators have called for a non-celebrity, who would represent the country's recovery from the 2011 earthquake and tsunami that caused the Fukushima nuclear disaster, devastated Japan's northeast coastline and killed nearly 20,000 people.
+Yet some commentators have called for a non-celebrity who would represent the country's recovery from the 2011 earthquake and tsunami that caused the Fukushima nuclear disaster, devastated Japan's northeast coastline and killed nearly 20,000 people.

 Japan made a similar choice in 1964 - the last time Tokyo hosted the Games - when Yoshinori Sakai, a 19-year-old college athlete born in Hiroshima on Aug.
 6, 1945, the day of the U.S. atomic bombing, brought the flame into the stadium.